wangziqi2013/wangziqi2013.github.io/_posts/2018-04-12-A-Lazy-Snapshot-Algo-with-Eager-Validation.markdown

 If the incremental validation fails, the transaction must abort if it is an updating transaction, because the write phase must be performed on a most up-to-date snapshot.

+For read-only transactions, the serialization condition can be less restrictive, as they do not update global state.
+Read-only transactions, if equipped with the ability to read older versions (the version storage itself must be multi-version enabled).
+When a read is performed, the transaction tries to find the newest version whose lower bound is smaller than the transaction's upper bound.